 Jan 2023

 I’ve been drawn to the idea of having many tiny sensors around my home intermittently collecting data points about all sorts of things - the Lumen measurement of our bedroom at night, the noise of the street below us, the AQI of our kitchen.
-This was mostly a pipedream until Pimoroni came out with a series of wireless monitors with all sorts of sensors that use a Raspberry Pi PICO to send the data to an endpoint of your choosing.

 Dec 2022

 As with most anything I’ve tried to start as a habit, these update posts have become far less then routine.
 Not to say I haven’t done anything worth writing about - I’m just incredibly lazy.
-Anyways, here’s what’s up: What I’m Working On I’ve installed a number of Pimoroni Enviro sensors around the home.
-It’s been great being able to retrieve hyperlocal weather and environment data to do with as I see fit.

 Nov 2022